Duke Nukem Forever: Leaks

 On May 9, 2022, an unfinished version of Duke Nukem Forever from 2001, including the level editor and the full source code, leaked online.
 Broussard confirmed its authenticity on Twitter, stating that he did not know who had leaked it and that "there is no real game to play".
 Miller, in a post on the Apogee website, wrote that "anyone expecting much of a playable game will be disappointed".
 The leak includes a version of Duke Nukem 3D's first level that ends with a sequence taken from the television series Twin Peaks.

-Writing for Ars Technica, Sam Machkovech found that the gunfights were "surprisingly solid", with "punchy sound design and powerful weapons", and resembled the Soldier of Fortune series.
-He wrote that the leak included large environments, such as casinos, built to a realistic scale, and "play out like a confused team coming to grips with brand-new engine technology, simply building out larger-than-usual levels without yet getting to the crucial stages of balancing".
-A fan project aims to bring the leaked version of the game to a more complete state.
-The "first slice" of the work in progress mod was released in late December 2022.
+Covering the leak for Ars Technica, Sam Machkovech found that the gunfights were "surprisingly solid", with "punchy sound design and powerful weapons", and resembled the Soldier of Fortune series.
+He wrote that the large environments, such as casinos, were built to a realistic scale and "play out like a confused team coming to grips with brand-new engine technology, simply building out larger-than-usual levels without yet getting to the crucial stages of balancing".

-A 1996 version of the canceled 2D version of Duke Nukem Forever was leaked in December 2022.
+A fan mod, the Duke Nukem Forever Restoration Project, aims to update the leak to a more complete state.
+An early version of the mod, called "The First Slice", was released in December 2022.
+A version of the canceled 2D version of Duke Nukem Forever from 1996 leaked that month.